-There are change-of-control rules applicable to entities regulated by the Cayman Islands Monetary Authority under the Banks and Trust Companies Act (2020 Revision), the Insurance Act, 2010 or (with respect to licensed mutual fund administrators) the Mutual Funds Act (2020 Revision).
-In addition, ownership and control restrictions apply to certain entities regulated by the Information and Communications Technology Act (2019 Revision).
+There are change-of-control rules applicable to entities regulated by the Cayman Islands Monetary Authority under the Banks and Trust Companies Act (As Revised) of the Cayman Islands, the Insurance Act (As Revised) of the Cayman Islands or (with respect to licensed mutual fund administrators) the Mutual Funds Act (As Revised) of the Cayman Islands.
+In addition, ownership and control restrictions apply to certain entities regulated by the Information and Communications Technology Act (As Revised) of the Cayman Islands.